Leafwing-Studios/meta-ddd/docs/project-docs/guidebook/README.md

   - Less structured information
     - Meeting minutes
     - Role assignments
-- Must be able to hold implementation-specific changes to the DDD formula.
-Ex: "Our team does things *this* way, which is not normal" [required]
+- [required] Must be able to hold implementation-specific changes to the DDD formula.
+Ex: "Our team does things *this* way, which is not normal"
-- Independent searching from the rest of the docs [expected]
+- [expected] Independent searching from the rest of the docs
-- Does not require an external system [expected]
+- [expected] Does not require an external system
-- Can contain: [optional]
+- [desired] Can contain:
   - System metadata

 #### Tolerances